aws-samples/eks-workshop-developers/website/docs/containers/python/upload-ecr.md

 ```

 You should see the following response output: “Login Succeeded”.

+**Note:** If you get an error message, check the value of parameter `"credsStore"` in docker configuration (ex: `~/.docker/config.json` in Mac).
+If the value is `"ecr-login"` you can skip this step, because there is no need to execute docker log in command.

 ## 3. Uploading Docker Images to ECR
 Tag your Docker image for the ECR repository: